MinhPDX/fpa-showcase/README.md

 - **Attendance & Ticket Revenue Forecasting:** Forecasted the number of event attendees by applying an average historical participation rate to the total student population.
 Projected ticket price based on a consistent historical growth rate to determine total ticket revenue.
 - **Concession Revenue Forecasting:** Modeled concession sales volume for various items as a percentage of total event attendees.
 Forecasted sales price and cost per unit based on historical trends to calculate total concession revenue and cost of goods sold.
 - **P&L Construction & Profitability Analysis:** Consolidated the revenue forecasts and fixed operating expenses into a simple P&L statement.
 Calculated Gross Profit, Net Profit, and Net Margin to provide a clear view of the event's viability.

+### 🏁 Conclusion & Recommendation

+Based on the analysis, the clear recommendation is a **"Go"** for the event.
+The pro forma P&L projects a healthy **net margin of 32%**, indicating strong profitability.
+This level of profitability not only ensures financial success but also provides a significant financial cushion against unforeseen costs and generates substantial funds for the committee's future activities.

 **Skills Demonstrated:** Driver-Based Forecasting, Profitability Analysis, P&L Construction, Trend Analysis, Assumption Documentation, Data-driven Decision Making, Excel (`AVERAGE`, `SUMPRODUCT`).